srvk/DiViMe/docs/source/references.md

+# Further information on the formats

+### RTTM

+RTTM is an annotaion format for audio files well designed for diarization.
+Explanations about how to write and read .rttm files can be found [here](https://catalog.ldc.upenn.edu/docs/LDC2004T12/RTTM-format-v13.pdf)
+This format is used by the [DiViMe](https://github.com/srvk/DiViMe).

+### TextGrid

+TextGrid is a standard format for speech annotation, used by the Praat software.

+### Eaf

+Eaf is a standard format for speech annotation, that allows for rich annotation, used by the Elan software.

 # References

 Our work builds directly on that of others.
 The main references for tools currently included and/or data currently used to perform tests are: